 75 Policy 24 requires that district and regional plans shall include policies, rules and methods to protect indigenous ecosystems and habitats with significant indigenous biodiversity values from inappropriate subdivision, use and development.

-on the assumption that access from both Stratton Street and Normandale Road would be available.
+and three balance lots, as nominally achievable under the District Plan.
+It was also based on the assumption that access from both Stratton Street and Normandale Road would be available.